Workplace Calendar Service for Exchange V3 FAQs

 Q: Does the Workplace Calendar Service V3 support more than one Microsoft tenant (instance)?

 A: Yes.
 To authenticate more than one tenant you will need a service account as described above per tenant.
-Follow the instructions outlined here for each tenant.
+Follow the instructions outlined in Authorization of the Workplace Calendar Service for each tenant.

 Q: What type of data from my Exchange/Outlook instance is being stored by Eptura vs Nylas?
 How is the data stored?